Plant-Environment Interactions

 Learning objectives

 The course aims to provide students with basic notions to understand the strategies developed by plants to interact and respond to the surrounding environment, including biotic or abiotic stress conditions, and how this interaction can influence the overall plant development.
 Different types of interactions will be analyzed at various levels, including molecular, biochemical and phenotypical.
-Plant responses and adaptations to the presence of a sudden, or a continuous, stress will be also studied.
+Plants responses and adaptations to the presence of a sudden, or a continuous, stress will be also studied.

 Expected learning outcomes